GCSE Chemistry Bonding Revision Notes

 Memory Trick

-“Remember 'I Can Make Bonds' to recall Ionic, Covalent, and Metallic bonding.”
+“Remember the phrase 'I Can Make Bonds' to recall Ionic, Covalent, and Metallic bonding.”

 Flashcards